-Take advantage of not having to pay sales tax for all purchases made outside of the States of California, Florida, Tennessee and Texas!
+Take advantage of not having to pay sales tax for all purchases made outside of the States of California, Florida, New Jersey, Tennessee and Texas!

 Taxes that appear on your online order are a very close approximate if not in most all cases exact.
 The actual taxes charged to your credit card will reflect all the applicable state and local sales taxes, and will be calculated when your order is actually shipped.